erinlorelle/naturalrecipes/README.md

 ## Getting Started

+* Clone the repo: `git clone https://github.com/erinlorelle/naturalrecipes`
 * Locate the index.html file in the main folder
-* Open in a text editor such as [Notepad++](https://notepad-plus-plus.org/)
+* Open in a text editor such as [Notepad++](https://notepad-plus-plus.org/) or an IDE if connecting to the respository
 * Run the index.html file on the local host by selecting Run in [Notepad++](https://notepad-plus-plus.org/) and then selecting your preferred browser.
-Google and Firefox are preferred.
+Google or Firefox are preferred.

 ## Bugs and Issues